micha/com.thinkminimo.getopt/README.markdown

 ----------

-Try doing <tt>ant -projecthelp</tt> to see how to build the jar file, or just copy it into your project.
+Try doing <tt>ant -projecthelp</tt> to see how to build the jar file, or just copy the java source into your project and compile it that way.
+Just remember to include the gnu-getopt.jar file in there if you do it that way.

-This is from the Main.java file included in the repo here:
+This is the Main.java file included in the repo to give an idea of how to use the class:

     package com.thinkminimo.getopt;